tush/kata-tic-tak-toe/README.md

   * Using Terminal / CMD navigate to the project directory
   * On the project root directory, fire *"mvn package"* command using Terminal / CMD
   * On the project root directory, fire *"mvn spring-boot:run"* command using Terminal / CMD
+  * If above commands are successful, server should be up and running on port 8080: [http://localhost:8080/](http://localhost:8080/)

 ### Guides
 The following API's are available: